applicaster/developer.applicaster.com/book/push/push-android.md

 ### General Implementation

-Before you start please do the following important steps:
+Before you start, please do the following important steps:

-1. Create a `library` android studio project.
+1. Create a `library` project using Android Studio.
-2. In the app level build.gradle go to the repositories section add the applicaster private bintray server as follows:
+2. In the app level build.gradle go to the repositories section and add the Applicaster private Bintray server as follows:

     ```gradle
     repositories {